seymahandekli/git-gen/README.md

 ## Introduction

 `git-gen` is designed to assist developers in creating detailed commit messages and/or performing code reviews automatically depending on their codebase changes.
-By leveraging the power of ChatGPT, `git-gen` analyzes the changes made to the code and generates meaningful output.
+By leveraging the power of ChatGPT and Ollama, `git-gen` analyzes the changes made to the code and generates meaningful output.

 ## Features